coleifer/peewee/docs/peewee/hacks.rst

 Writing custom functions with SQLite
 ------------------------------------

 SQLite is very easy to extend with custom functions written in Python, that are then callable from your SQL statements.
-By using the :py:class:`SqliteExtDatabase` and the :py:meth:`~SqliteExtDatabase.func` decorator, you can very easily define your own functions.
+By using the :class:`SqliteExtDatabase` and the :meth:`~SqliteExtDatabase.func` decorator, you can very easily define your own functions.

 Here is an example function that generates a hashed version of a user-supplied password.
 We can also use this to implement ``login`` functionality for matching a user and password.